jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 This research asks both how to answer a query as completely as possible over different pods, and also how to query a single pod efficiently.
 Solid currently describes only a single interface type, @ldp.

-The idea of @ldp is to map a simple, common file structure to a linked data interface over @http.
+The idea of @ldp is to map a simple, document oriented file structure to a linked data interface over @http.
 The interface allows simple server implementation and limited computational overload for servers.
 This means that all required intelligence comes from the client.
 To relieve application developers from needing to write complex software to communicate with these pods, we use packages.
 These help developers though a linked data querying @api, commonly called a query engine.